basnijholt/slurm-usage/README.md

 ## Group Configuration

-Create a configuration file to define your organization's research groups.
+Create a configuration file to define your organization's research groups and optionally specify the data directory.
 The configuration file is searched in the following locations:

 1. `$XDG_CONFIG_HOME/slurm-usage/config.yaml`
 2. `~/.config/slurm-usage/config.yaml`
 3. `/etc/slurm-usage/config.yaml`

+### Data Directory

+The data directory for storing collected metrics can be configured in three ways:

+1. **Default**: If not specified, data is stored in `./data` (relative to the script location)

+2. **Configuration file**: Set `data_dir: /path/to/data` in the config file

+3. **Command line**: Use `--data-dir /path/to/data` with any command

+This allows flexible deployment:
+- **Default installation**: Data stored alongside the script
+- **System-wide deployment**: Set `data_dir: /var/lib/slurm-usage` in `/etc/slurm-usage/config.yaml`
+- **Shared installations**: Use a network storage path in the config

 Example `config.yaml`: